How It Works #

 SIEM event correlation: Correlation rules over forensic timeline with CEF/ECS output for SOC/SIEM integration.

 String attestation: Attest serial numbers, license keys, batch codes, and URNs — extending Census beyond files to any string identifier.
-Manifest schema v4 tracks entry_type (file | string).
+Manifest schema v5 tracks entry_type on content objects and locations.

 Multi-manifest federation: Aggregate manifests from multiple sites, teams, or CI pipelines with configurable conflict resolution strategies (latest_mtime, latest_source, first, skip).